Statistics Indonesia

-Statistics Indonesia (Badan Pusat Statistik, BPS), is a non-departmental government institute of Indonesia that is responsible for conducting statistical surveys.
+Statistics Indonesia (Badan Pusat Statistik, BPS), is a non-ministerial government institute of Indonesia that is responsible for conducting statistical surveys.
 Its main customer is the government, but statistical data is also available to the public.
-Annual surveys include national and provincial socio-economics, manufacturing establishments, population and the labour force.
+Annual surveys cover areas including national and provincial socio-economics, manufacturing establishments, population and the labour force.

-Established in 1960 as the Central Bureau of Statistics (Biro Pusat Statistik), the institute is directly responsible to the President of Indonesia.
+Established in 1960 as the Central Bureau of Statistics (Biro Pusat Statistik), the institute is directly responsible to the president of Indonesia.
 Its functions include providing data to other governmental institutes as well as to the public and conducting statistical surveys to publish periodic statistics on the economy, social change and development.
 Statistics Indonesia also assists data processing divisions in other public offices to support and to promote standard statistical methods.